Xeeynamo/sonic-hybrid-rsdk/README.md

 * The Stage Select in the debug menu will report all the implemented level names.
 * Sonic CD stages correctly transitions as the original game.
 * Metal Sonic is now a playable character.
+* Sonic 3 will be included.

 ## Known bugs
+* No Sonic 3 yet.
 * Sonic 1 Special Stages are working from the Stage Select, but the graphics is corrupted.
 * The main menu of RSDK will report the wrong stage names.
 * The Giant Ring from Sonic the Hedgehog 1 will teleport to the Sonic the Hedgehog 2 special stages.